| S (continued) |

 - the graveyard scene around the casket in which grieving,

-strong-willed and feisty mother M'Lynn Eatenton (Sally Field) reacts
+strong-willed and feisty mother M'Lynn Eatenton (Sally Field) reacted

 to her daughter's death - raging and despairing angrily: ("I'm